-In the Riding position you’re straddling the W kayak’s saddle in a way that’s similar to riding the saddle of an All-Terrain Vehicle (ATV), a snowmobile, or a jet-ski.
+In the Riding position you’re straddling the Wavewalk kayak’s saddle in a way that’s similar to riding the saddle of an All-Terrain Vehicle (ATV), a snowmobile, or a jet-ski.
 Your thighs, legs and feet are positioned below your upper body, which enables them to take an active part in all your efforts: Balancing, Control and Paddling, in the most powerful and effective manner.

-Note that your previous experience in traditional kayaking while being seated in the L position does not offer you any advantage in learning how to operate a W kayak, which is a new and different type of paddle craft that offers higher performance and extended versatility.
+Note that your previous experience in traditional kayaking while being seated in the L position does not offer you any advantage in learning how to operate a Wavewalk kayak, which is a new and different type of paddle craft that offers higher performance and extended versatility.

 Riding is the preferred position for fishing, rivaling only with standing.